 involvement in student activism over the years made him a household name in Legon politics and this put him at an advantage as compared to the other aspirants who were relatively unknown before the elections.
 The fact that he won the election in the first round, with such an unprecedented margin, is indicative of the fact that the election was not competitive enough.
 They add that the stakes were not as high in previous elections where, in some cases, as many as ten people contested for the position.
 Some supporters of Mr. Kombat, however, disagree with the assertion that he won the election because the race was not competitive enough.
 They claim that had there been a thousand competitors, he would still have won the race as he was an outstanding candidate.

-As the debates rage on about the competiveness of the SRC elections, it is important to note that the success of the election must also be put on the doorstep of the electoral commission.
-Legon has a sad history of agonisingly incompetent and corrupt electoral commissioners who have over the years compromised the electoral process.
+As the debates rage on about the competitiveness of the SRC elections, it is important to note that the success of the election must also be put on the doorstep of the electoral commission.
+Legon has a sad history of agonizingly incompetent and corrupt electoral commissioners who have over the years compromised the electoral process.
 In recent times, mention can be made of one electoral commissioner who went by the alias, Breaker, and he did, indeed, “break” the elections.
 It was in his tenure that the electoral commission declared the mathematically improbable results of a tie in a presidential run-off.
 Both candidates were said to have attained an equal 1957 votes each.
 The student body went without a constitutionally elected SRC president for a good part of that academic year.

 Fortunately, this year’s electoral commissioner is no “Breaker.”
-Mr. Osei Sylvester Kwame is widely recognised as a decent, hardworking, honest, amiable and ambitious gentleman who as electoral commissioner of Legon Hall organised a very successful election which led to his appointment as the substantive electoral commissioner of the SRC.
+Mr. Osei Sylvester Kwame is widely recognized as a decent, hardworking, honest, amiable and ambitious gentleman who as electoral commissioner of Legon Hall organized a very successful election which led to his appointment as the substantive electoral commissioner of the SRC.
 Together with his able deputies, Messrs Frank Aboagye and Botchie Kojo Senyo, they have succeeded in redeeming the image of the electoral commission of the SRC.
 Mr. Osei Sylvester in an interview with The Legon Star indicated that he wanted this year’s SRC elections to be a model for the rest of the country as Ghana enters the election season.

 Mr. Kombat and his vice-president elect Mr. Nii O. Armah will be sworn into office next month.
 It remains to be seen whether the Kombat administration will be any different from the often disappointing student leadership the university has witnessed.
 The Legon Star is sure to follow his exploits in the coming months.